Welcome to your complete source for ensuring your online content is accessible for students with disabilities. We hope you find this resource helpful.

 Our fully updated, self-paced Canvas-based accessibility course teaches the fundamentals for ensuring your online content is accessible to all learners.

 This option will give you a comprehensive overview of universal design as well as instructions for how to accessibilize content across multiple modalities.
 Module topics include Canvas, Word and Google Docs, PowerPoint and Google Slides, PDFs, Video and Audio, and evaluating OER and publisher materials for accessibility.

 Four hours Flex credit is available for employees who complete the full course.
-You will complete the course at your own pace anytime between January 1 – May 11, 2023.
-There are no scheduled meetings, however you will register for a 4-hour scheduled time block so we can award your flex hours in early May.
+You will complete the course at your own pace anytime between January 1-May 1, 2024.
+There are no scheduled meetings, however you will register for a 4-hour scheduled time block so we can award your flex hours in mid-May.
 Click on the following link to register in GROW: Self-Paced Online Accessibility Course @DVC

 Pick this option if you wish to learn about specific topics, instead of the full course.
 It is recommended that you start with the first module (Universal Design Benefits All Learners), and then choose your specific modules from the left-hand side course navigation to explore thereafter.

 Drop-in support for course design, interaction, and online learning is available in the Digital Learning Lab (DLL).
 Many of the Online Education Coaches in the DLL have extensive experience with accessibility.

 Use our comprehensive Accessibility Self-Assessment checklist to perform your own accessibility audit for your course material.
 It is organized by content type (Canvas, Word, PDFs, PowerPoint and GoogleSlides, Excel, videos and audio) with links to support resources and how-to's.